getsentry/sentry-docs/docs/support.rst

     Outside of email, there's a few areas where you can get support pretty easily (and generally more quickly):

-.. sentry:edition:: cloud, enterprise, community

     Community Support
     -----------------

+.. sentry:edition:: hosted, enterprise, community

     The community support is where you can go to get questions answered with either the sentry community edition or some community maintained projects.